 Total uplift per LEP region, excluding land value already captured

 Note: Birmingham City Region is an aggregation of the Birmingham & Solihull, Coventry & Warwickshire and Black Country LEPs.

 In order to unlock this huge funding potential and dramatically increase investment in affordable housing and infrastructure, three key steps are necessary.

 First, every functional economic area needs to develop integrated transport and housing plans.
 These plans should aim to increase housing supply while ensuring that households have access to improved public amenities and are connected to places of work.

 Second, the relevant public authority needs to lead the land assembly process in partnership with developers and other key stakeholders to put in the necessary infrastructure before releasing serviced plots to housebuilders and individuals for self-builds.
-Land awarded planning permission is worth more than 275 times agricultural value

-Third, to fund the much-needed infrastructure, the public authority will need to capture as much of the £10.7bn of windfall profits per annum given current section 106 and CIL contributions are insufficient to help fund large scale projects.
+Third, to fund the much-needed infrastructure, the public authority will need to capture the £10.7bn of windfall profits per annum given current section 106 and CIL contributions are insufficient to help fund large scale projects.
 This can be achieved through further reform of the land market by removing prospective planning from the compensation arrangements.
 Such a reform builds on the existing no-scheme world principle set out in the 1961 Land Compensation Act.

 By redirecting the annual gains of £10.7bn from the granting of planning permission to help fund more infrastructure, housing output can rise further providing huge opportunities for SME builders and housing associations.
 Prior analysis indicates this could increase the rate of new builds to somewhere close to 280,000 units per year with sufficient funding for around 100,000 affordable housing units (1).
 This would bring total output for England including conversions to the government’s target of 300,000 units a year.